-The section contains certificate settings related to FIDO U2F authentication method.
-By default Advanced Authentication doesn't require the attestation certificate for authentication by FIDO U2F compliant token.
-If you plan to enable the feature, ensure that you have a valid attestation certificate added for your FIDO U2F compliant tokens.
-A Yubico attestation certificate is preconfigured in the Advanced Authentication appliance.
-Use Add button to add a device manufacturer certificate, which must be in PEM format.
-To enable check of attestation certificate switch the Require attestated device option to ON.
+You can configure certificate settings for the FIDO U2F authentication method.
+By default, Advanced Authentication does not require the attestation certificate for authentication by FIDO U2F compliant token.
+Ensure that you have a valid attestation certificate added for your FIDO U2F compliant tokens, when you configure this method.
+A Yubico attestation certificate is pre-configured in the Advanced Authentication appliance.
+Click Add to add a device manufacturer certificate that must be in a PEM format.
+To enable check of attestation certificate, switch the Require attestation certificate option to ON.
+You can also turn the Disable built-in certificate option to ON if you do not want to use the built-in Yubico attestation certificate.

-IMPORTANT: To use the FIDO U2F authentication in Advanced Authentication Access Manager it's required to configure an external web service to perform enrollment and authentication for one domain name.
-Configuring a Web Server in order to use the FIDO U2F authentication in Advanced Authentication Access Manager
+IMPORTANT: To use the FIDO U2F authentication in Advanced Authentication Access Manager and for the OAuth2 event it's required to configure an external web service to perform enrollment and authentication for one domain name.
+Configuring a Web Server in order to use the FIDO U2F authentication